Exxaxion/MonsterLegendsWikiMKII/README.md

 # MonsterLegendsWiki
-My first Application
+### My first Application :

 All is about to make a list of Monsters

-Each Monster can be touched to show the detail page.
+Each Monster can be touched to show the detailled page.